BassHous3/taggarr/README.md

 ## INFO & QUICK START
 > [!NOTE]
 > **Features:**
+> - Taggarr will save the information of your media in a JSON file located at the root folder of your TV media.
+> - Taggarr does not scan the audio of your content.
+Instead, it reads the name of the audio tracks.
+> - Once your library was scanned and indexed in the JSON file, it will only scan for new or modified folders.
 > - `QUICK_MODE` `(Bool)` Checks only first video of every season.
 > - `TARGET_GENRE` `(Str)` Filter scan by genre. ie. `Anime`.
 > - `TAG_DUB` `(Str)` Custom tag for shows that have all English audio tracks as `dub`.